Kanchrapara: Culture

 Kanchrapara has the Krishna-Raya Temple, dedicated to Lord Krishna, which is a point of attraction.
 Other attractions of the town include religious temples like the Dakat Kali Mandir and Station Kali Bari.
-There are also mosques in the city.
-Churches are found predominantly in the Kanchrapra Railway Workshop Complex and in Jonepur.
+There is Bager Mosque, oldest mosque in the district located in the Bag more in the town.
+Churches are found predominantly in the Kanchrapra Railway Workshop complex and in Jonepur.
 The Vishwakarma Puja is conducted in the Kanchrapara Railway Workshop every year with great pomp and splendour.
 Annual Cricket tournament, the Kanchrapara Premiere League (KPL), is held in the playground behind the Kanchrapara College during the winter.

 Education

 There is a college named Kanchrapara College under the University of Kalyani.

 Schools such as Kendriya Vidyalaya No.1 Kanchrapara and Kendriya Vidyalaya No.2 Kanchrapara are also present in the locality which are under the Ministry of Human Resource Development, Government of India.
 Other well known educational institutes are St.Joseph's School, Kanchrapara Harnett English Medium School (C.B.S.E), Kanchrapara Harnett High School for Boys, Kanchrapara Indian Girls' High School, Kanchrapara Municipal Politechnic High School, Kanchrapara Sharada Devi Uchcha Baalika Vidyalaya, Jonepur High School for Boys, Jonepur Girls School, Kanchrapara High School (W.B.B.S.E.), Kanchrapara Albatross School, Kanchrapara Shree Mandhari High School (H.S) (Hindi Medium), Kanchrapara Janta High School (H.S) (Hindi Medium), Kanchrapara Ram Prasad High School (H.S) (Hindi Medium).

 Kanchrapara houses Indira Gandhi National Open University centre from where students can receive higher distance education at minimal costs.